I have a confession to make…

-Let me explain… I’ve been self-employed for most of my working life, which essentially started when I was 12 years of age and started going around the block cutting lawns.
+Let me explain… I’ve been self-employed for most of my working life, which essentially started when I was 12 years old and started going around the block cutting lawns.

-Of course, along the way I did dabble in several odd jobs, and I have worked for others, but for the majority of my life, I’ve had no one to report too but myself.
+Of course, along the way I did dabble in several odd jobs and I have worked for others, but for the majority of my life, I’ve had no one to report to but myself.

 And let me tell you something… I can be the worst boss ever.

-You see, I suffer from lack of motivation, lack of drive, lack of “get up and go!”.
+You see, I suffer from a lack of motivation, lack of drive, lack of “get up and go!”

 I know… that might sound surprising to some.

-Take last night, on a beautiful Sunday evening, a put the kids to bed around 8pm, then immediately cracked open my laptop and worked until quarter after 12 before, thanks to a recommendation from my beautiful wife, heading to bed.
+Take last night, a beautiful Sunday evening.
+I put the kids to bed around 8pm, then immediately cracked open my laptop and worked until quarter after 12 before, thanks to a recommendation from my beautiful wife, heading to bed.